zygos/wd-material/material/3-frameworks/1-spa/4-hands-on.md

 - Do not throw out navigation and routing code from the generated boilerplate.
 This can be adapted to your needs.
 - Check out the [Fetching Data Vue example](https://vuejs.org/examples/#fetching-data)
 - You can move out shared state and logic into separate modules and import them into your components.
-- Try to detach the error handling logic from the component that displays the error message.
-This might involve an additional file for sharing the error state and logic (such as, error and setError).
+- Detach the error handling logic from the component that displays the error message.
+This might involve an additional file for sharing the error state and logic (such as error and setError).

 ## Bonus challenges